AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-12-hard-links-vs-soft-links.md

 Even though the symbolic link's underlying data is the *path* of the original file, running the cat command effectively *resolves* or *follows* the symbolic link and prints the contents of the original file: `Hello, links` instead of `file`.
 Naturally, this implies that if the original file's contents change, the result of running `cat softLink` will also change.

+**Exercises**:
-> **Exercise 1**: Change the contents of the original file.
+1. Change the contents of the original file.
 Note how its size changes, whereas the symbolic link's file size remains the same.
 However, both print the same text when `cat`-ed.

-> **Exercise 2**: Create a file with a longer name.
+2. Create a file with a longer name.
 Then, create a symbolic link to that file.
 Can you determine what the size of the symbolic link will be in bytes?

 ### Symbolic Links to Files in a Different Directory